 In May 1846, the last wagon train of the season left Independence, Missouri for the Mexican territory of Alta California.
-Led by two men from Springfield, Illinois (farmer George Donner and furniture manufacturer James F. Reed), the Donner Party followed the well-established California Trail as far as the Little Sandy River in Wyoming, where they made the fateful decision to take a new, more direct route over the Wasatch Mountains and across the Great Salt Lake Desert.
+Led by two men from Springfield, Illinois—farmer George Donner and furniture manufacturer James F. Reed—the Donner Party followed the well-established California Trail as far as the Little Sandy River in Wyoming.
+It’s there that they made the fateful decision to take a new, more direct route over the Wasatch Mountains and across the Great Salt Lake Desert.
 The determination was made despite the warnings from accomplished mountain man James Clyman.

-The Donner Party followed a path set out for them by by adventurer and guidebook author Lansford Hastings, the Hastings Cutoff was meant to save time by shortening the journey more than 300 miles.
-But the rugged terrain, lack of natural water sources, and extreme weather conditions proved disastrous for the pioneers.
-Delayed by three weeks, with most of their cattle stolen or killed in raids by Paiute Indians.
-It wasn’t until early November that they finally began to climb the eastern slope of the Sierra Nevada Mountains in early November.
+The Donner Party followed a path set out for them by by adventurer and guidebook author Lansford Hastings.
+The Hastings Cutoff was meant to save time by shortening the journey more than 300 miles.
+Instead, the rugged terrain, lack of natural water sources, and extreme weather conditions proved disastrous for the pioneers.
+The Donner Party was delayed by three weeks, all while much of their cattle was stolen or killed in raids by Paiute Indians.
+It wasn’t until early November that they finally began to climb the eastern slope of the Sierra Nevada Mountains.

-Despite myriad setbacks and mistakes, the group was only 90 miles from its final destination at Sutter’s Fort near present-day Sacramento, California.
-If they’d made it over the pass and out of the mountains, the Donner Party might have been lost in the pages of history, just one of the hundreds of wagon trains in the first wave of westward migration.
-Instead, an early snowfall trapped 81 men, women, and children in makeshift tents and cabins at Truckee (now Donner) Lake and in the Alder Creek Valley some seven miles to the east.
+Despite multiple setbacks and mistakes, the group arrived at Sutter’s Fort, only 90 miles from their final destination.
+If they’d made it over the pass and out of the mountains, the Donner Party might have been lost in the pages of history.
+They would have just been one of the hundreds of wagon trains in the first wave of westward migration.
+Instead, an early snowfall trapped 81 men, women, and children in makeshift tents and cabins at Truckee Lake and in the Alder Creek Valley some seven miles east.

 It took four rescue attempts to bring the last surviving member of the Donner Party to safety in April 1847.
-Nearly half of the emigrants had perished during one of the most brutal winters on record, and many of those who lived admitted that some members of the party had cannibalized the dead.
-The gruesome specter of cannibalism has hung over the episode ever since.
-But this morbid detail has obscured some of the most intriguing details, like the following facts, about this remarkable chapter in American history.
+Unfortunately, nearly half of the emigrants had perished during one of the most brutal winters on record.
+Many of those who lived admitted that some members of the party had to resort to eating the dead, and the gruesome specter of cannibalism has hung over the episode ever since.
+But this morbid detail has obscured some of the most intriguing facts about this remarkable chapter in American history.